Meet the Maternity Team

 Other ward staff

-Our physiotherapists offer a number of services to support you during your pregnancy and after the birth of your baby.
+Our physiotherapists offer services to support you during your pregnancy and after the birth of your baby.

 Any pregnant woman can access these during pregnancy or take part in exercise classes offered by the team.